SivaganeshAndhavarapu/asr-fine-tuning/README.md

 # 🧪 ASR Fine-Tuning Environment Setup

-This guide explains how to create a Python virtual environment and install required dependencies for fine-tuning Whisper models.
+This guide explains how to create a Python virtual environment and install required dependencies for fine-tuning ASR models.

 ---